Aneurys Zabala

-Aneurys Zabala (born December 21, 1996) is a Dominican professional baseball pitcher for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) for the Miami Marlins.
+Aneurys Zabala (born December 21, 1996) is a Dominican professional baseball pitcher for the Toros de Tijuana of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.

 Career

 Seattle Mariners

 Zabala was signed by the Seattle Mariners as an international free agent on April 30, 2014.
-He made his professional debut with the DSL Mariners, recording a 1–6 record and 4.33 ERA in 14 games (12 of them starts).
+He made his professional debut with the Dominican Summer League Mariners, recording a 1–6 record and 4.33 ERA in 14 games (12 of them starts).
 The following year, Zabala made 14 appearances for the Arizona League Mariners, struggling to a 2–2 record and 6.56 ERA with 21 strikeouts in 23 1/3 innings pitched.
 In 2016, Zabala made 16 appearances for the AZL Mariners, improving his ERA to 2.88 while striking out 28 in 25 innings pitched.

 Los Angeles Dodgers

 On March 1, 2017, Zabala and Drew Jackson were traded to the Los Angeles Dodgers in exchange for Chase De Jong.
 Zabala spent the year split between the Arizona League Dodgers, and the Single-A Great Lakes Loons, accumulating a 4–2 record and 7.66 ERA with 25 strikeouts in 24 2/3 innings pitched.

 He was assigned to Great Lakes to begin the 2018 season.
 In 24 games, he pitched to a 2–2 record and 4.86 ERA with 30 strikeouts in 37 innings of work.